Psquare21/covidTracker/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Steps to use this code

+Download the zip file or clone this project.

+After completing above step, run ' npm install' in order to install all the depedency of this project.

+Then run 'ng serve' to run this project at localhost:4200

+## Tools used to develop this project

+Technical stacks: JavaScript, TypeScript, Angular.js, HTML5, CSS3, Semantic-UI, Google-charts

+It is a web-based application that allows users to keep track of the number of confirmed cases, recovered cases, deaths, active cases of covid19 around the globe.

+Delineated front-end using Angular.js, Semantic-UI, HTML, CSS.

+Visualized data using Google charts

+Fetched data through 'https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data' repository